 *CDC, a historical look at its formation*

-Many ordinary Liberians had begun voicing their frustration and misgiving of the Liberian Political System.
+Many ordinary Liberians had begun voicing their frustration and misgivings of the Liberian political system.
 Many attributed the suffering of the masses to the maneuvering of a greedy and selective few and expressed their frustration about the failure of leadership in Liberia to chart a new course of action for the nation after the cessation of the 14-year long civil war.
 They agreed that the nation had been misled and plunged into chaos by a generation of leaders who placed their individual interests above those of the country and its people.
 Many also argued that there was a need to change the course of politics in Liberia.
 A change that will bring to the table, Liberian citizens of unblemished character, who were really passionate about the wellbeing of the Liberian person.
 Liberians who were selfless and above all, had no part to play in the atrocities of our civil strife.

 They also agreed that the failure of leadership and the resulting civil war have greatly impacted the young generation of Liberians.
-They came to the realization that it is the youth who must break out of their accustomed complacency and provide a new sense of direction for Liberia.
+They came to the realization that it is the youths who must break out of their accustomed complacency and provide a new sense of direction for Liberia.

-Ambassador Weah asked the gathering to give him time to consult with his family and friends especially his mentor, African icon, anti-apartheid activist and former president of South Africa, *Nelson Rolihlahla Dalibhunga Mandela.
+Ambassador Weah asked the gathering to give him time to consult with his family and friends especially his mentor, African icon, anti-apartheid activist and former president of South Africa, the late Nelson Rolihlahla Dalibhunga Mandela.
 In that meeting, it was agreed in principle that Mr. Sylvester Williams alias Careca, senior advisor to Ambassador Weah, serves as the Chairman of the Friends of George Weah and that his proximity to the Ambassador will make it easy for his response and impression about him entering politics to reach the body.

-That meeting precipitated several other consultative meetings between and amongst various youth groups and concerned citizen movements.
-It began evident that all of these groups had a singular objective, appealing to Ambassador Weah to contest the 2005 presidential elections.
+That meeting precipitated several other consultative meetings between and among various youth groups and concerned citizen movements.
+It became evident that all of these groups had a singular objective, appealing to Ambassador Weah to contest the 2005 presidential elections.
 A group under the nomenclature, The Friends of George Weah, then decided to call a meeting of like minds to form a single movement to oversee this political mission.
 In the absence of Mr. Sylvester Williams, Mr. Macdonald Wentoe became the acting chairman of the group that was now responsible to work out plan of actions to organize a political party once Ambassador Weah accepts to run as president.

-Mr. Orishall Gould and Mr. Varflay Dolley both of whom were Managing Director and Deputy Managing Director respectively of NASSCORP agreed to provide the Conference Room of that Agency for the pillar meetings of the movement, a decision that later proved controversial because there were many principal actors in the Transitional Government that were jittery about this new movement.
+Mr. Orishall Gould and Mr. Varflay Dolley both of whom were Managing Director and Deputy Managing Director respectively of NASSCORP agreed to provide the Conference Room of that Agency for the pillar meetings of the movement, a decision that later proved controversial because there were many principal actors in the National Transitional Government that were jittery about this new movement.
 Mr. Gould and other members later secured an office on the 14th Street Avenue where election for the leadership of the Organizing Committee was held.